citp/privacy-policy-historical/i/id/ide/identitynow.com.md

 ## Disclosures and Transfers

-SailPoint will not disclose an individual's personal information to third parties, except when one or more of the following conditions is true:
+SailPoint will not disclose an individual’s personal information to third parties, except when one or more of the following conditions is true:

-  * We have the individual's permission to make the disclosure;
+  * We have the individual’s permission to make the disclosure;
   * The disclosure is required by law or professional standards;
   * The disclosure is reasonably related to the sale or disposition of all or part of our business;
   * The information in question is publicly available;
   * The disclosure is reasonably necessary for the establishment or defense of legal claims; or
-  * The disclosure is to another SailPoint entity or to persons or entities providing services on our or the individual's behalf (each a "transferee"), consistent with the purpose for which the information was obtained, if the transferee, with respect to the information in question:
+  * The disclosure is to another SailPoint entity or to persons or entities providing services on our or the individual’s behalf (each a “transferee”), consistent with the purpose for which the information was obtained, if the transferee, with respect to the information in question:
     * is subject to law providing an adequate level of privacy protection;
     * has agreed in writing to provide an adequate level of privacy protection; or
     * subscribes to the Safe Harbor Principles.